binarybaba/akjch/Readme.md

 **Setting it up**
 -------------

+1. Install MongoDB
+This app uses MongoDB as it's database.
+Head over to [MongoDB's download page](https://www.mongodb.org/downloads#production) and install the respective package for your box.

+2. Install Node
+You can find Node's package here on their [official website](https://nodejs.org/en/download/).
+It will install npm with it which you will need.

+3. Do the Miscellaneous
+clone this repository in a folder and `$ npm install`

 Use the excel file to extract and populate the database (follow the format in stocks.xlsx if you're planning to put your own file).
 Head over to [Barchart's free market data api](http://www.barchartondemand.com/freemarketdataapi.php) and create an account.
 They'll send you the API key in your email.

-For development environment, goto `gulpfile.js` and put the key in the respected field-
+For development or testing environment, goto `gulpfile.js` and put the key in the respected field-

     gulp.task('serve', ['inject'], function () {
         var options = {